NHSDigital/integration-adaptor-nhais/README.md

 The goal of the GP Links - NHAIS Adaptor is to remove the requirement for a GP System to handle the complexities of EDIFACT and MESH messaging.
-To successfully integrate with NHAIS using this adaptor a GP System Supplier **MUST** have a complete understanding of the "HA/GP links registration GP systems specification".
-The specification contains many requirements pertaining to the GP System which are out of scope fo the adaptor.
+To successfully integrate with NHAIS using this adaptor a GP System Supplier **MUST** have a complete understanding of the "HA/GP links registration GP systems specification" except where it directly involves EDIFACT.
+The specification contains many requirements pertaining to the GP System itself which are out of scope for the adaptor.

 The patient registration and demographics portion of NHAIS is called HA/GP Links.
 NHAIS supports some features in addition to GP Links, but these are out of scope for the GP Links - NHAIS Adaptor project.